Comparison between Rigid and Overconvergent Cohomology with Coefficients: Overconvergent de Rham--Witt and rigid cohomology with coefficients

 Because of functoriality in Witt frames, we may now apply the functor $R\epsilon_\ast$ to obtain

-As pointed out in the proof of \cite[Theorem 4.40]{DavisLangerZink}, in the case without coefficients a result by Chiarellotto and Tsuzuki \cite{ChiarellottoTsuzuki} implies that the left-hand side of the equality (\ref{Equ441}) is a complex on $X$ whose hypercohomology is rigid cohomology.
+As pointed out in the proof of \cite[Thm.
+4.40]{DavisLangerZink}, in the case without coefficients a result by Chiarellotto and Tsuzuki \cite{ChiarellottoTsuzuki} implies that the left-hand side of the equality (\ref{Equ441}) is a complex on $X$ whose hypercohomology is rigid cohomology.
 However, Chiarellotto's and Tsuzuki's results are a lot more general dealing with coherent sheaves with integrable connections.
-Thus they apply to our situation as well.\end{proof}
+Thus they apply to our situation as well and we obtain